 We helped Docs Not Cops put together this great video explaining why the IHS has to be scrapped for everyone.

-We’ve also been supporting the Migrant Solidarity Group to promote the release of their research looking at the impact of NHS charging on children and their families – read more about it in the Group Updates section below.
+We’ve also been supporting the Migrant Solidarity Group to promote the release of their research looking at the impact of NHS charging on children and their families.

 Many of our Fossil Free Health groups are also taking time out to do some virtual campaign planning workshops and skills sessions with our new Climate and Health Organiser, Rob.
 Please email email@example.com if you’d like him to facilitate a virtual campaign planning or skill share workshop with your group.

 In July we held an Action Call to discuss the what, why and how of building the health movement for transformative climate justice.
 We were fortunate to hear from guest speakers Dr Abdul El-Sayed (former Health Director of Detroit and professor at Columbia’s Mailman School of Public Health), Gupi Bola (former Medact Director, Trustee of the Joint Council for the Welfare of Immigrants, researcher and public health strategist) and Dr Stephanie Davies Le Brun (Clinical psychologist working in older adult mental health services and a member of the North West branch of Psychologists for Social Change).